Alowree/pangu-markdown/README.md

 In summary, this extension helps to format Markdown documents, especially those containing Chinese characters, according to certain rules.
 It can format documents manually when the user runs the `pangu.format` command, or automatically before the document is saved if the `auto_format_on_save` configuration is set to `true`.

 ## What does this do?

-If you are a user of VS Code, often writing Markdown files in Chinese Mandarin...
+If you are a user of VS Code, often writing Markdown files in Chinese Mandarin, here's a breakdown of what the code does:

 1. Add a whitespace between Chinese and English, for instance, converting from “中文English中文” alike to “中文 English 中文”
 2. Add a whitespace between Chinese and Digit, for instance, conveting from “中文123中文” alike to “中文 123 中文”